What NOT to report via this channel:

 Concerns may be raised verbally or in writing.
 As it is essential for the Group to have all critical information in order to be able to effectively evaluate and investigate a complaint, the report made should provide as much detail and be as specific as possible.
 The complaint should include details of the parties involved, dates or period of time, the type of concern, evidence substantiating the complaint, where possible, and contact details, in case further information is required.
 The Receiving Officer is the Compliance Department.
 The contact details of the Receiving Officer are as follows:

-Email: email@example.com This email address is strictly for whistleblowing complaints only.
-For any feedbacks related to salespersons’ conduct, disputes with salespersons, or transaction-related matters, please send it to firstname.lastname@example.org
+Email: firstname.lastname@example.org.
+This email address is strictly for whistleblowing complaints only.
+For any feedback related to salespersons’ conduct, disputes with salespersons, or transaction-related matters, please send it to email@example.com

 The Receiving Officer submits whistleblowing complaints alleging irregularities to the CEO.
 Feedback on operational matters are forwarded to the respective division/ department heads for their follow-up.
 Complaints involving allegations of fraud and breaches of corporate governance will be submitted to the Chairman of the Board of PropNex.
 In addition, where the complaints relate to a senior executive and/or the CEO, the Receiving Officer will escalate these to the Audit Committee, which will then decide whether to report the matter to the Board.